Leadership and Management Professional (Level 6) in Health and Social Care and NHS Leadership Academy Mary Seacole Award

 Award

-Level 6 Chartered Manager Degree Apprenticeship award, BA (Hons) Business Management Professional (Executive) degree and optional NHS Leadership Academy Mary Seacole award.
-At the end of the programme successful apprentices can also apply for Chartered Manager Status with the Chartered Management Institute (CMI).
+Level 6 Chartered Manager Degree Apprenticeship award, BA (Hons) Business Management Professional (Executive) degree plus optional embedded NHS Leadership Academy Mary Seacole award.
+At the end of the programme successful apprentices can also apply for Chartered Manager Status with the Chartered Management Institute (CMI) or additionally, they are eligible to seek accreditation from the Institute of Leadership and Management (ILM).

 Programme Cost